zleypner/zleypner/README.md

 My journey is fueled by a deep curiosity and a love for learning.
 Proficient in HTML, CSS, JavaScript, React and an array of other tools.

-I am drawn to the frontier of Web 3 and open-source collaboration, where I seek to contribute and innovate.
+I am drawn to the Web 3 and open-source collaboration, where I seek to contribute and innovate.

 Contact me at anwar.sanchz@gmail.com
  <div>